top of page

 ADVANCED PREPARATIONS

-• Review this Senior Photography Experience Welcome Guide for ideas and details about your upcoming session
+• Review this Senior Portrait Experience Welcome Guide for ideas and details.

-• Plan what you will wear for the session (option: text pictures if you would like feedback for what will photograph well)
+• Finalize what you will wear for the session (option: text pictures if you'd like feedback).

 #4